 With this plan, you can have up to two admin-level users.
 So if you have an assistant or partner, they can log in to the Teachable dashboard and help manage the platform.

 Who Should Use The Basic Teachable Plan?

 I suggest starting with the Basic Plan if these features sound like enough to you.
 You can always try Teachable out with the Free Plan, but since you can’t integrate it with an email marketing solution or use your own custom domain name (which I highly recommend) you can possibly outgrow the Free plan before you even get to 10 students.
 The Basic Plan is great to really get started on, but do keep in mind you have that 5% transaction fee.

 Get Zero Transaction Fees on the Teachable Pro Plan

-The Pro plan is definitely a good option you once you're earning a certain amount of money per month or you need the additional features.
-That's because the additional 5% transaction fee from the Basic Plan goes down to zero.
+The Professional plan is definitely a good option once you’re earning a certain amount of money per month or you need the additional features.
+That’s because the additional 5% transaction fee from the Basic Plan goes down to zero.